-Coping with trauma, living with a mental illness or struggling with substance abuse can affect nearly every aspect of a person’s life.
-Do you want to help people to heal?
-A master’s degree in social work with a concentration in Mental Health will prepare you to work as a behavioral health clinician or psychiatric social worker.
+Coping with trauma, balancing mental health needs or helping communities through feelings of isolation and loneliness are all ways a mental health practitioner can affect the day-to-day lives of the people they serve.
+A master’s degree in social work with a specialization in Mental Health will prepare you to work as a behavioral health clinician, psychiatric social worker or health policy advocate.

-In the Mental Health concentration, you’ll learn about clinical interventions, advanced theory and research related to mental health, substance use and trauma.
-You also will learn about mental health assessment from a cultural framework that considers cultural bias and bigotry when developing and assigning diagnoses, the cultural relativity of mental illness, and cultural contributions to mental illness, such as poverty, discrimination and crime.
-Core topics include the assessment of mental health, substance use and suicide risk assessment; mental health and substance use intervention policy; and clinical interventions and skills.
-You’ll graduate ready for a clinical social work career applying substance use and mental health interventions from psychotherapy theoretical perspectives such as solution-focused, trauma-informed and strengths/empowerment.
+You will learn about clinical interventions, advanced theory and research related to mental health, substance use and trauma.
+You also will learn about mental health assessment from a culturally responsive framework that considers practitioner and systemic bias and bigotry when developing and assigning diagnoses.
+You will be encouraged to critically evaluate the cultural relativity of stigma, and cultural contributions to mental well-being, such as poverty, discrimination and crime.
+Core topics include the assessment of mental health, substance use and suicide risk; and mental health and substance use intervention policy.
+You will practice clinical intervention and skills from a wide array of theoretical approaches such as solution-focused, trauma-informed and strengths/empowerment.
+You’ll graduate with the foundational knowledge required to begin your career as a clinical social worker.

 Your Career Options

-With an MSW concentration in Mental Health, your social work career could include:
+With an MSW specialization in Mental Health, your social work career could include:

-- Assessing suicide risk, collaboratively developing safety plans and using a wide variety of interventions for people at risk for suicide
+- Assessing suicide risk and using interventions for people at risk for suicide

 - Analyzing existing policies and developing new policies relevant to people with trauma, substance use and other mental health challenges